Melanie Sovran Wolfe, the Artist

 To purchase an original or commission a painting, contact me via the contact form.
 To buy a print, stationery, or tote, go to my page on Fine Art America

-Follow my Facebook Art Page.
+Follow my art journey on my Facebook Art Page.